Localization and delocalization properties in quasi-periodically perturbed Kicked Harper and Harper models: Transition from ballistic spreading to normal diffusion

 In the case of the B-type KHM with $M=1$ and $M=5$, the time-dependence of MSD is given in Fig.\ref{fig:B-map-c1c5}.
 In both cases, when $\eps$ is small, the growth of $m_2 (t)$ slightly deviates from ballistic spreading at the initial time, but it goes to ballistic as $t \to \infty$.
 It can be seen that when $\eps$ becomes large, it gradually approaches normal diffusion, $m_2 (t) \sim t^1$, from the initial stage.
-That is, if $M \geq1$, there is a transition from ballistic to normal diffusion, although it is also difficult to accurately determine the value of $\eps_c$ of the transition.
-The asymptotic diffusive behavior is expected as a generic feature of decoherence, which takes place when noise is introduced into a system.
+That is, even if $M \geq1$, there is a transition from ballistic to normal diffusion, Unlike the LDT case in the previous section, there is no theoretical guide based on Anderson transition, so the superdiffusion at the BDT must be captured numerically.
+This will be shown at another time \cite{yamada22a}.
+The asymptotic diffusive behavior is expected as a generic feature of decoherence, which takes place when noise is introduced into the system.

-Figure \ref{fig:B-map-D-eps} is an estimate of the diffusion coefficient $D$ in the normal diffusion region.
-The $\eps-$dependencies are a little complicated, but in all cases $D$ tends to decrease with increasing $\eps$.
-Incidentally, it has been reported that in the case of KAM, it decreases monotonously with $D \propto \eps^{-2}$ \cite{yamada20a}.
+We confirme this by the behavior of $\alpha_{ins}(t)$ used in the LDT in the previous section.
+As seen in Fig.\ref{fig:B-KHM-c1c5}, both for M=1 and M=5.
+A transition from $\alpha \to 2$ to $\alpha \to 1$ is suggested when $\eps$ increases, although it is also difficult to accurately determine the value of $\eps_b$ for the transition.